00Starlord00/Algo-Recomender/README.md

-# Algo-Recomender
+# Algo-Recommender
-  Recomends the best algorithm for your dataset.
+  Recommends the best algorithm for your dataset.